BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 No, ELSS funds are not tax-free after the 3-year lock-in period.
 While investments up to ₹1.5 lakh in a financial year are eligible for deduction under Section 80C of the Income Tax Act, 1961, (old tax regime), gains on redemption are subject to long-term capital gains tax.
 Capital gains exceeding ₹1.25 lakh in a financial year are taxed at 12.5%, plus applicable surcharge and cess.

 Investments of up to Rs.
-1.5 lakh in ELSS funds each financial year are eligible for tax deduction under Section 80C of the Income Tax Act, 1961, as per the old tax regime.
+1.5 lakh in ELSS funds in each financial year are eligible for tax deduction under Section 80C of the Income Tax Act, 1961, for those who have chosen the old tax regime.
 This means you can claim the tax benefit every financial year, provided you invest in ELSS (or other eligible options) during that year.

-Yes, redemptions are allowed in the ELSS Tax Saver Fund after the lock-in period ends for your investment.
+Yes, redemptions are allowed in ELSS tax saver funds after the lock-in period ends for your investment.

 No, ELSS funds are subject to market risk and performance/returns are not guaranteed; they depend upon market conditions.